Sri01729/Code_Quality_Standards/README.md

 - [x] Collaborative AI tools can enhance code quality by providing project context and insights.

 This comprehensive checklist combines the best points from different articles to create a unified guide for improving code quality.

-##### Self evaluation

-I believe I've done a good job (3 on a scale of 4) in creating this quality code checklist.
-The challenging part was searching through various online articles to determine which one provided the best information.
-Since I'm relatively new to PHP, it took some time to grasp the concepts in the PHP code article.
-However, reading these articles exposed me to new points that I wasn't previously familiar with, particularly regarding code standards.